 I grabbed some old vinyl records that I’d purchased at The Salvation Army a while ago for $1 each and used them as chargers.
 I’ve had red and heart plates that I’ve collected over the years and heart napkins as well.
-I kept this party simple and ran to Whataburger (a Texas favorite but you can also choose In-N-Out) and grabbed some burgers and fries, just the way we like ’em.
+I kept this party simple and ran to Whataburger because I thought that the whataburger menu was better than most of the other fast food places around (it’s a Texas favorite but you can also choose In-N-Out).
+I grabbed some burgers and fries, just the way we like ’em.

 I used a small cake stand from the Target Dollar Spot for the middle of my table to act as a pedestal for my retro diner menu and salt & pepper shakers.

 I’m sharing this FREE PRINTABLE I created on Photoshop for this retro diner menu with you (for personal use only, copyright laws apply).
 I found the sign for less than $2 at IKEA and they always carry them.

 One of the things I had to order (because they added so much and were just sooooo cute) were these Classic Pink Cadillac Party Food Boxes and placed a box of chocolates in them for each member of our family.
 You could also add cookies or popcorn or candy, etc. They are so fun, aren’t they?!
 Included is the cute checkered tissue paper.